-Sr. No. Approvals Date of Issue Validity Issuing Authority 1 Handing over site land Permission for handing over of "Right of access to the 28-Oct-15 - Madhya Pradesh Road site" for development of Patan - Tendukheda- Rehli Road Development Corporation Limited 2 Permission of state government for cutting of trees Permission to upgradation of road which comes under 12-Jan-17 - Office of the Forest Officer, Nauradehi Sanctuary Nauradehi
+Sr. No. Approvals Date of Issue Validity Issuing Authority 1 Handing over site land Permission for handing over of "Right of access to the site" for 28-Oct-15 - Madhya Pradesh Road Development development of Patan - Tendukheda- Rehli Road Corporation Limited 2 Permission of state government for cutting of trees Permission to upgradation of road which comes under Nauradehi 12-Jan-17 - Office of the Forest Officer, Nauradehi Sanctuary